 Barcelona Christmas 2014

 Barcelona Christmas - Things to do at Christmas.
 Barcelona Christmas is a truly special time and there is lot's to see and do.
 Barcelona is a perfect city for Christmas shopping.
 Read about Barcelona Christmas events and traditions.
 In the Catalan language we say "Merry Christmas and Happy New Year" like this: “Bon Nadal i Feliç Any Nou."
 And in Spanish we say “Feliz Navidad y Próspero Año Nuevo.”
+TWEET THIS PAGE

-Welcome to our 2014 Guide to Barcelona Christmas traditions, Barcelona Christmas marketsand New Year traditions, events and parties.
+Welcome to our 2014 Guide to Barcelona Christmas traditions, Barcelona Christmas markets and New Year traditions, events and parties.

-Pictures of Barcelona Christmas
+Barcelona Christmas photos

 The Spanish and Catalans celebrate Christmas with their own special traditions and customs which are centred around 6th January which is Three Kings Day.
 In Barcelona and Spain we celebrate Christmas Day on 25th of December (El dia de Nadal or El día de Navidad) with a Christmas lunch, but the biggest Christmas Celebrations in Barcelona and in Spain are on the 6th of January, when the Three Kings (Tres Reis Mags) arrive loaded with presents for the children.